Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Introduction

 \section{Introduction}

-Today's quantum computers are capable of performing computational tasks that are beyond the reach of even the most powerful classical supercomputers~\cite{Morvan2024,qntm_rcs,Gao2025,Liu2025} .
-This creates the potential of using near-term quantum computers as tools for algorithm benchmarking and design, accelerating the progress towards broadly-applicable commercial quantum advantage.
-Realizing this potential necessitates extracting accurate estimates of the algorithmic observables of interest (e.g., expected performance or success probability) from noisy quantum experiments.
+Today's quantum computers are capable of performing computational tasks that surpass the reach of even the most powerful classical supercomputers~\cite{Morvan2024,qntm_rcs,Gao2025,Liu2025}.
+This capability creates exciting opportunities to use near-term quantum devices as platforms for benchmarking and designing algorithms, accelerating progress toward commercial quantum advantage.
+Realizing this potential, however, depends on our ability to extract accurate estimates of algorithmic observables—such as expected performance or success probability—from inherently noisy quantum experiments.

-To improve the accuracy of the results obtained on quantum computers, several error suppression techniques have been studied.
-They typically involve repeated execution of a physical circuit obtained by modifying the circuit of the quantum algorithm and have been shown to be successful in practice.
-For example, probabilistic error cancellation~\cite{vandenBerg2023} enables accurate estimation of observables for circuits with $> 100$ qubits~\cite{Kim2023}.
-Among them, quantum error detection (QED) is a powerful approach that has been shown to enable improvements in circuit fidelity on many hardware platforms~\cite{2409.04628,2404.02280,2412.15165,Gupta2024}, enabling execution of complex algorithmic (logical) circuits~\cite{Self2024,Bluvstein2023,he2024performance,wang2024fault,reichardt2024logical,pokharel2024better,ginsberg2025quantum}.
-We note that error detection and correction are complementary to and can be used in conjunction with other signal extraction techniques like probabilistic error cancellation and zero-noise extrapolation~\cite{2501.09079}.
-However, error detection is also used as an intrinsic part of scalable fault-tolerant architectures, for example in magic state preparation~\cite{Gupta2024,chamberland2019fault} and distillation~\cite{Bravyi2012}.
+To address the challenge of noise, a variety of error suppression techniques have been developed.
+These methods, including probabilistic error cancellation~\cite{vandenBerg2023,Kim2023}, typically involve repeated execution of modified circuits and have demonstrated practical success, even for circuits with more than 100 qubits.
+Among these approaches, QED stands out for its ability to improve circuit fidelity across diverse hardware platforms~\cite{2409.04628,2404.02280,2412.15165,Gupta2024}, enabling the execution of complex algorithmic circuits~\cite{Self2024,Bluvstein2023,he2024performance,wang2024fault,reichardt2024logical,pokharel2024better,ginsberg2025quantum}.
+QED is not only complementary to other signal extraction techniques, such as probabilistic error cancellation and zero-noise extrapolation~\cite{2501.09079}, but also serves as a foundational element in scalable fault-tolerant architectures, including magic state preparation~\cite{Gupta2024,chamberland2019fault} and distillation~\cite{Bravyi2012}.